 They jump and yip over one another, their ears large and disk-like, giving them sensational hearing.
 They are known to be some of the most efficient hunters with a keen understanding of their prey, the pack, and when best to run away.
 A tremendous amount of zebra parade across the plain; they are a captivating display of black and white.
 The dogs disappear, the dust from the zebra dissipates, and you return to camp with the aromatic scent of your next meal beckoning to you.

 Before breakfast, find yourself out on the plains and amongst remnants of splintering acacia, scouring the horizon in search of the mixture of animals that are awake with the dawn.
 The cackles of hyenas lurk through the tall grass before coming to a rest and packs of lions arise in search of a hunting opportunity.
-After breakfast you will take another flight over the plains and arrive in Kasane, next door to the famous Chobe National Park.
-Find yourself at Chobe Game Lodge where the trickle of the infinity pool looks over the wide river in the short distance.
+After breakfast, you will take another flight over the plains and arrive in Kasane, next door to the famous Chobe National Park.
+Find yourself at a lodge where the trickle of the infinity pool looks over the wide river in the short distance.
 If the world were flat you’d swear you would be able to see its corners just by sitting in the cool water of the lodge’s pool.

 With the largest single concentration of elephants within Africa, numbering around 30,000, you can almost see them marching through the vista that your room offers.
 In the afternoon, as the days heat begins to calm, you will venture out for your first game drive in Chobe.
 Along the floodplain you find Cape buffalo, known as one of the deadliest animals in Africa, and make the list of the Big Five: elephants, rhinoceros, lion, leopard, and Cape buffalo.
 They stand, sometimes in herds, but you can often find bulls on their own, especially along the fertile grasslands beside the water where the animals graze in the soft afternoon light as the sun begins to fade to remarkable reds and oranges.